w3f/polkadot-wiki/docs/learn/how-to/create-polkadot-account.md

 The following wallets are oriented toward **developers and advanced users** :

-  * Polkadot Developer Signer - This is the wallet we cover in this article
+  * Polkadot Developer Signer - This is the wallet covered in this article
   * [Polkadot Developer Interface](create-account.md)
   * [Subkey (needs technical knowledge)](create-account-subkey.md)